ApeSwapFinance/eip-5725-vesting-nft-implementation/EIP-draft.md

     - There are many such contracts in the wild and most of them differ in both interface and implementation.
 4. NFT marketplaces dedicated to vesting NFTs.
     - Whole new sets of interfaces and analytics could be created from a common standard for token vesting NFTs.
-5. Integrating vesting NFTs into services like Gnosis Safe.
+5. Integrating vesting NFTs into services like Safe Wallet.
-    - A standard would mean services like Gnosis Safe could more easily and uniformly support interactions with these types of contracts inside of a multisig contract.
+    - A standard would mean services like Safe Wallet could more easily and uniformly support interactions with these types of contracts inside of a multisig contract.
 6. Enable standardized fundraising implementations and general fundraising that sell vesting tokens (eg. SAFTs) in a more transparent manner.
 7. Allows tools, front-end apps, aggregators, etc. to show a more holistic view of the vesting tokens and the properties available to users.
     - Currently, every project needs to write their own visualization of the vesting schedule of their vesting assets.
-If this is standardized, third-party tools could be developed aggregate all vesting NFTs from all projects for the user, display their schedules and allow the user to take aggregated vesting actions.
+If this is standardized, third-party tools could be developed to aggregate all vesting NFTs from all projects for the user, display their schedules and allow the user to take aggregated vesting actions.
     - Such tooling can easily discover compliance through the [EIP-165](./eip-165.md) `supportsInterface(InterfaceID)` check.
 8. Makes it easier for a single wrapping implementation to be used across all vesting standards that defines multiple recipients, periodic renting of vesting tokens etc.